Senior-Design-ECE-477/ESP32/README.md

-# Cloud Authenticated Fingerprint Scanner (CAFS) based on the ESP32
+# Cloud Authenticated Fingerprint Scanner (CAFS)

-All code in this Repository is to be flashed onto the microcontroller for working access.
+All code in this Repository is to be flashed onto a ESP32 microcontroller for working access.
+This repository has been built and tested on the Adafruit ESP32 Feather V2 with ESP IDF v5.2.2.

-Folder Heirarchy

-main\
-├─── aws\
-│ └─── aws_http\
-├─── screen\
-│ └─── screen_controller\
-├─── ui\
-│ ├─── animations\
-│ ├─── images\
-│ ├─── screens\
-│ └─── ui\
-├─── utils\
-│ ├─── wifi\
-│ ├─── pwm_controller\
-│ └─── ntp_time\
-└─── main

 ## Installation

 ### Prequisites

 - VSCode
-- Espressif IDF extension for VSCode
+- Espressif IDF extension for VSCode (installs required tools)
 - An ESP32 Microcontroller
 - Git